creativeflow3/robinhood-clone/README.md

 - This uses Vite instead of Create React App since CRA is now deprecated.
 - Some cleanup and simplification of the axios based API calls and firebase calls
 - All files are typescript enabled with types created for useState, props, etc
-- Chart.js calls had to be completely refactored because the youtube file used an old version.
+- Chart.js calls had to be completely refactored because the youtube video used an old version.
 - Firestore calls had to be refactored due to changes since the video being made.

 ## Updates to come:

-- Remove firebase calls, and replace with a NodeJS call to mongodb
+- Remove firebase calls, and replace with a NodeJS call to mongodb here: https://github.com/creativeflow3/robinhood-clone-node
 - Make the layout mobile friendly
 - Add a registration / login screen
 - Make sure NodeJS backend has authorization middleware